ros-controls/ros2_control/controller_manager/doc/userdoc.rst

   It is recommended to test the fallback strategy in simulation before deploying it on the real robot.

 diagnostics.threshold.controller_manager.periodicity.mean_error.warn
-  The warning threshold for the mean error of the controller manager update loop.
+  The warning threshold for the mean error of the controller manager's periodicity.
   If the mean error exceeds this threshold, a warning diagnostic will be published.

 diagnostics.threshold.controller_manager.periodicity.mean_error.error
-  The error threshold for the mean error of the controller manager update loop.
+  The error threshold for the mean error of the controller manager's periodicity.
   If the mean error exceeds this threshold, an error diagnostic will be published.

 diagnostics.threshold.controller_manager.periodicity.standard_deviation.warn
-  The warning threshold for the standard deviation of the controller manager update loop.
+  The warning threshold for the standard deviation of the controller manager's periodicity.
   If the standard deviation exceeds this threshold, a warning diagnostic will be published.

 diagnostics.threshold.controller_manager.periodicity.standard_deviation.error
-  The error threshold for the standard deviation of the controller manager update loop.
+  The error threshold for the standard deviation of the controller manager's periodicity.
   If the standard deviation exceeds this threshold, an error diagnostic will be published.

 diagnostics.threshold.controllers.periodicity.mean_error.warn